reime005/reime005/README.md

     <li>Security Storage <b>Library</b> for iOS and Android: <a href="https://github.com/reime005/react-native-secure-element">reime005/react-native-secure-element</a></li>
     <li>Ads SDK <b>Library</b>: <a href="https://github.com/reime005/react-native-tapjoy">reime005/react-native-tapjoy</a></li>
     <li><b>App</b> that display data from the Space API V1.
 Also react-native-web supported:<a href="https://github.com/reime005/react-native-spaceviewer">reime005/react-native-spaceviewer</a></li>
-    <li>App that display data from the Space API V1.
-Also react-native-web supported:<a href="https://github.com/reime005/react-native-spaceviewer">reime005/react-native-spaceviewer</a></li>
     <li>App that display data from the Space API V2:<a href="https://github.com/reime005/SpaceSeek">reime005/SpaceSeek</a></li>
   </ul>
 </details>